github/docs/content/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 {% ifversion markdown-alerts %}

-## Alerts
+## Callouts

-Alerts are a Markdown extension based on the blockquote syntax that you can use to emphasize critical information.
+Callouts are a Markdown extension based on the blockquote syntax that you can use to emphasize critical information.
 On {% data variables.product.product_name %}, they are displayed with distinctive colors and icons to indicate the significance of the content.

-Use alerts only when they are crucial for user success and limit them to one or two per article to prevent overloading the reader.
-Additionally, you should avoid placing alerts consecutively.
-Alerts cannot be nested within other elements.
+Use callouts only when they are crucial for user success and limit them to one or two per article to prevent overloading the reader.
+Additionally, you should avoid placing callouts consecutively.
+Callouts cannot be nested within other elements.

-To add an alert, use a special blockquote line specifying the alert type, followed by the alert information in a standard blockquote.
+To add a callout, use a special blockquote line specifying the callout type, followed by the callout information in a standard blockquote.
 Five types of alerts are available:

 ```markdown
 > [!NOTE]